 Sole Parent Support Study Assistance Loan can be paid if you:

-•are receiving Sole Parent Support
+are receiving Sole Parent Support

-•are studying at level 4 or above
+are studying at level 4 or above

-•have costs which are directly related to your study
+have costs which are directly related to your study

 Sole Parent Support Study Assistance is not available to people who:

-•are studying for a bachelors with honours, masters or doctorate degree
+are studying for a bachelors with honours, masters or doctorate degree

-•are receiving (or entitled to receive) grandparented Training Incentive Allowance
+are receiving (or entitled to receive) grandparented Training Incentive Allowance

-•have not exhausted the Course Related Costs component of their Student Loan if they have entitlement.
+have not exhausted the Course Related Costs component of their Student Loan if they have entitlement.

-How much can you get
+How much can you get?

 The maximum amount you can borrow is $500.00 in a 52 week period.
 This is interest and tax free.
 You can apply up to five times in a 52 week period, but you cannot receive more than $500.00 in total.